 This is a completely open 60-minute format.
 Feel free to make your suggestions.
 There are only two rules: it must be interactive, real-time human-to-human-interaction and of course compliant with the EuroPython Code of Conduct.
 If you want to discuss an idea upfront, please feel free to contact the Program WG to discuss.

 Posters are a graphical way to describe a project or a technology, printed in large formats; posters are exhibited at the conference, can be read at any time by participants, and can be discussed face to face with their authors during the poster session.

 Helpdesks are a great way to share your experience on a technology, by offering to help people answering their questions and solving their practical problems.
 You can run a helpdesk by yourself or with colleagues and friends.
-People looking for help will sign up for a 30 minute slot, get there and talk to you.
+Each helpdesk will be open for 3 hours in total, 1.5 hours in the morning and 1.5 hours in the afternoon.
+People looking for help will sign up for a 30 minute slot and talk to you.
 There is no specific preparation needed; you just need to be proficient in the technology you run the helpdesk for.

 Discounts for speakers and trainers

 Since EuroPython is a not-for-profit community conference, it is not possible to pay out rewards for talks or trainings.
-Speakers of regular talks will instead have a special 25% discount on the conference ticket, trainings get a 100% discount to compensate for the longer preparation time.
-Please note that we can not give discounts to submitters of posters or helpdesk proposals.
+Speakers of regular talks, panels, posters and interactive will instead have a special 25% discount on the conference ticket.
+Trainings get a 100% discount to compensate for the longer preparation time.
+Please note that we can not give discounts for helpdesks.